 He followed the strongest scent of battle, running past dozens of doors and hallways until he came upon a lifeless hallway, painted in blood.
 His mind recoiled at the sudden sharpness the cloudy, vile smell had gained, and trailed through the dark hallway.
 The groans of half-dead men barely held his attention, and Kanda notice a sliver of light leaking out from a door, lying mere feet past the horrid bloodbath.

 His boots, matted in blood, squelched on the wooden floor, and he gave the open door a kick.
 Guarded with his sword up front, Kanda stepped into the room, only to see an all too familiar face speaking to another.

-"Kanda?" came the voice of the purple haired, bespectacled idiot talking to the redheaded one that didn't seem happy that the swordsman was there.
+"Kanda?" came the voice of the black haired, bespectacled idiot talking to the redheaded one that didn't seem happy that the swordsman was there.

 The room was small, filled with the three of them, a desk, and the golem that was growing increasingly baffling as it projected a map of the building, and where a few select people were, or perhaps 'should be', located.
 Lavi and Komui were shown as green dots in a square that must've been the room they were in now, Kanda, himself, was shown as a blue dot next to a red one that was labeled "Allen Walker".
 There were various black dots, labeled Noah, peppered about the map, in areas all lengths away from their current location.

 "Yuu?"
 Lavi questioned with a surprising venom where Kanda had expected a foolish coo.
 "What the hell are you doing here?
 Where's Allen?"

 "What?"
 Kanda asked bluntly to retort to a rabbit's snarl, "I left Beansprout in his little cage and told him to wait it out.
 There's a fucking Noah attack and you expected me to sit around like some incapable and do nothing?"